A Simple Linear Patch Revives Layer-Pruned Large Language Models: Method

 where the last equality stems from the spectral theorem \citep{helson2006spectral}, i.e., any real symmetric matrix can be decomposed into an orthogonal matrix of eigenvectors ($\mathbf{H}$) and a diagonal matrix of real eigenvalues ($\mathbf{D}$).
-As shown in Figure \ref{fig4}, \textsc{LinearPatch} is a plug-and-play method by inserting $\mathbf{P}$ into the pruned layers, which effectively bridges the gap induced by layer-pruning.
-Additionally, this also reduces the inference overhead by launching only a single GEMM operation for the matrix multiplication instead of three.
+The process is also visualized in Figure~\ref{fig4}, where the patch matrix $\mathbf{P}$ can effectively bridge the gap for layer-pruned LLMs.
+In addition, \textsc{LinearPatch} also \textit{reduces transformation overhead and enables efficient fine-tuning}, since only a single GEMM operation for the matrix multiplication is required, rather than three distinct GEMM operations.

 \paragraph{Memory-Efficient Offline Knowledge Distillation.}